 The fifth chapter of Ephesians contains an important verse related to singing and music: “addressing one another in psalms and hymns and spiritual songs, singing and making melody to the Lord with you heart” (v.
 19).
-Of all the posts I have written, one has received far more views than any other.
 In early 2019, I wrote a blog post about singing the Psalms in church.
 That post, a satirical one entitled “Five Reasons Pastors Should Not Allow the Psalms to Be Sung in Church,” received 21 times as many views as my next most popular post in 2019.
-It easily received more traffic than all of my other posts combined.
+It easily received more traffic than all of my other posts combined (until my latest satire piece).
 It seems that there are some issues that will always be hot-button topics.
 Music in the church may be one of those issues.
 One blogger wrote that “complaining about music is almost a universal phenomenon in the church today.”

 In this post, I want to look at four main things about singing: